rjsf-team/react-jsonschema-form/docs/api-reference-props.md

 ## acceptcharset

-The value of this prop will be passed to the `acceptcharset` [HTML attribute on the form](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/form).
+The value of this prop will be passed to the `accept-charset` [HTML attribute on the form](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/form#attr-accept-charset).

 ## action